MorleyOlsen/MorleyOlsen.github.io/_pages/about.md

 # 📝 Papers
 - 🥇: equal contribution
-- [Under Review] *An Overall Real-Time Mechanism for Classification and Quality Evaluation of Rice*
+- *An Overall Real-Time Mechanism for Classification and Quality Evaluation of Rice*

-  Submitted to NeurIPS 2025 Workshop.
+  Submitted to NeurIPS 2025 Workshop
-- [Under Review] *An Improved Pure Fully Connected Neural Network for Rice Grain Classification*
+- *An Improved Pure Fully Connected Neural Network for Rice Grain Classification*

-  Submitted to CAIT 2025.
+  Submitted to CAIT 2025 (EI)
-- [Under Review] *$G^2$-Estimator: A Hybrid Genetic and Gradient Projection Method for High-Precision Fundamental Matrix Estimation*
+- *$G^2$-Estimator: A Hybrid Genetic and Gradient Projection Method for High-Precision Fundamental Matrix Estimation*

-  Submitted to PRCV 2025.
+  Submitted to PRCV 2025 (CCF - C)
-- [Under Review] *HSSBench: Benchmarking Humanities and Social Sciences Ability for Multimodal Large Language Models*
+- *HSSBench: Benchmarking Humanities and Social Sciences Ability for Multimodal Large Language Models*

-  Submitted to NeurIPS 2025.
+  Submitted to NeurIPS 2025 (CCF - A)
-- [SCI Q2] *A Comprehensive Review of Deep Learning Applications in Cotton Industry: From Field Monitoring to Smart Processing*
+- *A Comprehensive Review of Deep Learning Applications in Cotton Industry: From Field Monitoring to Smart Processing*

   Zhiyu Yang, **[Wanke Xia](https://morleyolsen.github.io/)**, Haoqi Chu, Wenhao Su, Ruifeng Wang, Haihua Wang.

-  Plants 2025
+  Plants (SCI, JCR - Q1)

 # 🎖 Honors
 - *2025.06*, Outstanding Graduate of Beijing Ordinary Colleges and Universities.